 Part A: Should You Enroll If You’re Still Working?

-Most people enroll in Medicare Part A at 65, even while still working, because:
+Most people enroll in Medicare Part A, also known as hospital insurance, at 65, even while still working, because:

 Part B: This Is Where Most Mistakes Happen

-Part B has a monthly premium, so many people try to delay it.
-That’s fine—but only if your employer-based coverage qualifies as creditable and your employer has 20 or more employees.
+Medicare Part B has monthly premiums, so many people try to delay enrollment.
+That’s fine, but only if your employer-based coverage qualifies as creditable and your employer has 20 or more employees.

-If you’re working for a small employer—or on COBRA—you typically must enroll in Part B when first eligible, or face a 10% premium penalty for each full year of delay, applied for life.
+If you’re working for a small employer, or on COBRA, you typically must enroll in Part B when first eligible, or face a 10% penalty on your Part B premiums for each full year of delay, applied for life.
+Part B coverage includes outpatient care, preventive services, and other medical services not covered by Part A.

 To avoid the Part D penalty, you need to maintain creditable drug coverage—meaning it’s at least as good as Medicare’s standard.